Wisconsin Electrical License: How to Become an Electrician in Wisconsin

 National Electrician Certifications

 Being an electrician isn’t just a job, it’s a solid career path within the construction industry.
 Wisconsin contractors enjoy a wide range of employment opportunities and earn a respectable income.
 There’s also job security—customers will always need skilled trade professionals to install and service electrical systems in their homes and businesses.
 Electrician jobs often come with good benefits.
-The U.S. Bureau of Labor Statistics reports that there are 729,600 electricians nationwide and 11,640 work in Wisconsin.
-The national number is predicted to grow 9% from 2020 to 2030.
+The U.S. Bureau of Labor Statistics reports that there are 711,200 electricians nationwide and 10,990 work in Wisconsin.
+The national number is predicted to grow 7% from 2021 to 2031.
+According to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate in Wisconsin is higher at 11% for Electricians.

 Many contractors nationwide are trying to find skilled tradesmen.
 According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 50% of firms in Wisconsin had unfilled hourly craft positions like plumbers, electricians, and HVAC technicians.
 So, if you get the training you need you will have a lot of jobs to choose from when you’re ready.